ParadoxRobotics/NeuroCore_V2/README.md

 # NeuroCore_V2
-# NeuroCore is an PyTorch implementation of a Predictive Visual Model for roboticsapplications (tracking, recognition, manipulation,...)
+NeuroCore is an PyTorch implementation of a Predictive Visual Model for robotics applications (tracking, recognition, manipulation,...)
 Author : Munch Quentin, 2020

 Simple visual "cortex" for robot application